 Brace yourself.
-I am about to unashamedly tell you why masturbation is not healthy for your marriage.
+I am about to unashamedly tell you why masturbation may not be healthy for your marriage.
 Are you wondering why?
-I believe solo sex hinders your marriage relationship for these reasons.
+I believe solo sex can hinder your marriage relationship for these reasons.

 There Is A Purpose For Masturbation Within Marriage

 I want to clarify something about the difference between masturbation and solo sex.
 I am not suggesting that masturbation (achieving orgasm with your own hands) should never occur.
 It can have its place during intimacy with your spouse if you both are comfortable with that.
-However, solo sex (pleasing yourself alone) is not helping your marital relationship.
+However, solo sex (pleasing yourself alone) could be hurting your marriage.

 There may be times when you have to spend extended time apart from your spouse.
 I also want to clarify that I am not suggesting you should go without sexual release during this time.
 I am encouraging you to include your spouse in your sexual desires which includes self-stimulation.